 A Debt Relief Notice (DRN) is one of 3 debt resolution mechanisms introduced under the Personal Insolvency Act 2012 for people who cannot afford to pay their personal debts.
-The new arrangements offer different solutions to people in different situations.
+These arrangements offer different solutions to people in different situations.

 This document describes how to qualify for a DRN and how the process works.

 The Insolvency Service of Ireland has published information about Debt Relief Notices, including FAQs, a guidebook and a set of possible scenarios.
-It also provides extra information on DRNs, including a quick guide (pdf) on a new website backontrack.ie, aimed at people who are struggling with debt.
+It also provides extra information on DRNs, including a quick guide (pdf) on its website backontrack.ie, aimed at people who are struggling with debt.

 You can read a general overview of personal insolvency options here.